Shagshag/prestashop-documentation/AdminTabCore.md

 * Visibility: **public**
 * **Warning:** this property is **deprecated**.
 This means that this property will likely be removed in a future version.
+* This property is defined in classes\AdminTab.php line 152

 ### $identifiersDnd